sebsassi/zest/README.md

 g++ -O3 -std=c++20 -o zernike_example zernike_example.cpp -lzest
 ```
 Note the `-std=c++20` needed to enable the C++20 features required by the library, unless your compiler defaults to C++20.

+More examples of using this library can be found in the `examples` directory.